9 Sophisticated Counting.

 Using the Sterling formula and simplifying gives

-Because \(n/w \ll 1\) the log can be rearranged to \(\ln(w-n)=\ln(1-n/w)-\ln(w)\) and then approximating \(\ln(1-n/w)= -n/w\) can be done without any significant error to give
+and then approximating as \(\ln(1-n/w) = -n/w\) can be done without any significant error to give

-Now suppose that the volume the gas is expanded from \(V_1 \to V_2\) and we define \(r=V_2/V_1\) and therefore the number of spaces/cells \(w\) changes as \(w \to rw\).
-The ratio of the number of configurations in the final to initial volume is found using the same equation again and is
+Suppose that the volume the gas is irreversibly expanded from \(V_1 \to V_2\) and define \(r = V_2/V_1\), therefore the number of spaces/cells \(w\) changes as \(w \to rw\).
+The ratio of the number of configurations in the final to initial volume is found using the last equation again and is

 meaning that

-To connect this with the entropy, this is derived from classical thermodynamics.
-The change in entropy \(S_2-S_1\) upon expanding an ideal gas irreversibly from volume \(V_1\to V_2\)with no addition of heat and without doing work is calculated using
+To connect eqn.
+25d with the entropy, this is derived from classical thermodynamics.
+The change in entropy \(S_2 - S_1\) upon expanding an ideal gas irreversibly from volume \(V_1\to V_2\) with no addition of heat and without doing work is calculated using

-Entropy is always calculated using \(\int Q_{rev}\) so a reversible pathway is needed.
-As no heat or work is exchanged with the surroundings the change in internal energy is zero (for a perfect gas), \(\Delta U=0\) and the temperature \(T\) is unchanged.
-To find a reversible path suppose that the gas is in a cylinder with a movable piston connected to a heat reservoir at constant temperature \(T\) and this arrangement allows the volume to change from \(T_1V_1\to T_2V_2\).
-As the piston moves reversibly the pressure is always constant.
-Using the first law with \(\Delta U=0\) and \(dW_{rev}=-pdV\) gives
+In Thermodynamics entropy is always calculated using \(\int dQ_{rev}/T\) so a reversible pathway is always needed.
+As no heat or work is exchanged with the surroundings the change in internal energy is zero (for a perfect gas), \(\Delta U = 0\) and the temperature \(T\) is unchanged.
+To find a reversible path suppose that the gas is in a cylinder with a movable piston connected to a heat reservoir at constant temperature \(T\) and this arrangement allows the change from state \(T_1V_1\to T_2V_2\).
+As the piston moves reversibly the pressure on either side of it is always the same.
+Using the first law with \(\Delta U = 0\) and \(dW_{rev}= -pdV\) gives

 The ratio \(R/n\) has a special meaning when \(n\) is the Avogadro number when it becomes the Boltzmann constant \(k_B\).
 It is normal to choose some reference state for the entropy, just as we choose (mean) sea level as the zero of height on a map, thus the entropy is defined as

 which is the form of equation first derived by Boltzmann.
-The most natural state to choose as the zero of entropy is a pure substance (e.g. a perfect crystal) at 0 K, where the substance is in perfect arrangement so that \(m = 1\) and \(S_0=0\).
+The most natural state to choose as the zero of entropy is a pure substance, e.g. a perfect crystal at 0 K, where the substance is in perfect arrangement so that \(m = 1\) and \(S_0 = 0\).
 Glasses and solid solutions will not have zero entropy at 0 K neither do some molecules such as CO because of orientational variation.

 We have found that the distribution that \(m\) represents is very sharply peaked at its maximum, with the effect that \(m\) can be replaced just by its maximum value, i.e. \(m\to m_{max}\) which is usually called the number of configurations.